 - Your Spouse's Income

-- A house in just your spouse’s name on it
+- A house with just your spouse's name on it

-- A house with just your name on it
+- A place with just your name on it

 - Toothpaste (I usually get a halfhearted chuckle when I say this one)